Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Tests and comparisons

 One can see that (\ref{eqn:menounoantifund}) turns into (\ref{eqn:menounofund}) by a mass shift $\tilde{T}_0\to \tilde{T}_0 +\epsilon$ and redefinition $q \to -q$, as it should.
 For $k=2N$ we get

-Asymptotic (\ref{eqn:2Nmenounoantifund}) coincides with the results reported in \cite{Poghossian2, Poghossian3}, again, up to the sign of $\tilde{T}_0$ and up to the sign of $q$.
+The asymptotic (\ref{eqn:2Nmenounoantifund}) coincides with the results reported in \cite{Poghossian2, Poghossian3}, again, up to the sign of $\tilde{T}_0$ and $q$.
 It is difficult to trace the root of this discrepancy due to more complicated introduction of masses and partition function in the cited papers.